 Parents will be asked to give suggestions at the Spring Title I input meeting for reviewing and amending a school-wide Parent and Family Engagement Policy and School-Parent Compact.
-Due to the COVID-19 school closures, input will be gained via Google forms and will be conveyed to parents via social media and communication applications.
-This year the input meeting was held with parents on April 30, 2020.
-Suggestions were included in the updated plan.
+The date and time of the meeting was advertised through both the Remind system and social media.
+Suggestions will be included in the updated plan.